Sections in this article:

 Initially, the company focused on assembling watches using movements sourced from Swiss suppliers.
 However, Wilsdorf’s vision for precision, innovation, and elegance led Rolex to become a leader in the watchmaking industry.

-The company introduced innovations including the first waterproof wristwatch, the Oyster, in 1926, making them a revolutionary watch design.
+The company introduced innovations including the first waterproof wristwatch, the Oyster, in 1926, making it a revolutionary watch design.
 Wilsdorf’s relentless pursuit of excellence cemented Rolex’s reputation for quality and innovation, making it a symbol of luxury and reliability worldwide.

 They choose to make relatively few watches which often creating long waiting lists, boosting their brand desirability.
 The founder also promoted the brand exceptionally well from the beginning, including emphasizing its presence at major sporting events.
 The brand sticks to what they are good at, focusing on long-term reliability and reputation.